What are you looking for?

 Your Stage 1 Audit concludes with an audit report that lists any problems that your registrar identified with your documentation or your quality management system.

-Upon satisfactory correction of any identified issues, your registrar will conduct the Stage 2 Audit either on-site or remotely.
-It's the main part of your Certification Audit and it comprises an extensive assessment of your operations to verify that your ISO system is both effective and in compliance with ISO 9001:2015 requirements.
-The duration of the Stage 2 Audit is calculated based on your employee count in accordance with the IAF MD5:2019 regulation mandated by the International Accreditation Forum.
+Upon satisfactory correction of any identified issues, your registrar will conduct the Stage 2 Certification Audit either on-site or remotely.
+It's the main part of the assessment and it comprises an extensive evaluation of your operations to verify that your ISO system is both effective and in compliance with ISO 9001:2015 requirements.
+The duration of the Stage 2 Certification Audit is calculated based on your employee count in accordance with the IAF MD5:2019 regulation mandated by the International Accreditation Forum.
 Small companies with 10 employees, for example, require 2 audit days.

 The Stage 2 Audit is performed as a process audit meaning that the auditor follows a sequence of your work activities.
 Audit activities include the observation of work processes, interviews of workers, managers and executives, and a review of records.
 The findings are then presented at the closing meeting and formalized in a written audit report.

 Virtually every audit results in audit findings.
 Possible findings are minor and major nonconformities as well as observations.
 A nonconformity is an issue where your organization fails to comply with an ISO 9001:2015 requirement or with one of its own, internal procedures.
 A nonconformity could also indicate an issue where your quality management system isn't effective.
 Observations, on the other hand, don't refer to current problems but may warrant attention in the future.

 A few minor nonconformities are normal, and you only need to show an acceptable plan for correcting them.
 Complete breakdowns of your quality management system in one or more areas result in major nonconformities.
 Due to their severity, your registrar will conduct a follow-up audit to verify correction before recommending your company for certification.